jgeller112/clustering_project/README.md

 In this task, individuals heard speech tokens from a number of different speakers and freely classified them into groups.
-Based on previous work, I used hierarchical clustering to examine what natural clusters or groups formed as the result of free classification.
+Based on previous work, I used hierarchical clustering to examine what natural clusters or groups formed as the result of this free classification.

 ``` r
 # For reproducibility